 Associate Professor of Occupational Therapy

-Director of the Occupational Therapy Program
+Coordinator of the M.S. in Occupational Therapy Program

 D.H.Sc.
 (University of St. Augustine for Health Sciences)